bertlshoferwe/Bid-Creator/README.md

-Usage

-View Bids:

-Open the app to see a list of bids with SO# and Homeowner details.
-Bids update in real-time as changes occur in Firestore.

-Download PDF:

-Click the blue "Download PDF" button next to a bid.
-Generates a PDF with a gradient header, structured sections, and print-ready formatting.
-File names follow the format Bid_HomeownerName_SONumber.pdf.

-Project Structure
-bid-management-app/
-├── src/
-│   ├── BidsList.jsx       # Displays bid list
-│   ├── utils.js           # PDF generation and filename sanitization
-│   ├── firebase.js        # Firebase/Firestore configuration
-│   ├── App.jsx            # Main app component
-│   └── index.js           # Entry point
-├── package.json           # Dependencies and scripts
-└── README.md              # Project documentation

-BidsList.jsx: React component for listing bids, fetching from Firestore, downloading PDFs, and deleting bids. utils.js: Generates PDF bid sheets using jsPDF with a gradient header, colored text, and structured layout.
+BidsList.jsx: React component for listing bids, fetching from Firestore, downloading PDFs, and deleting bids.

+utils.js: Generates PDF bid sheets using jsPDF with a gradient header, colored text, and structured layout.

-BidsList.css: CSS for styling the bid list and buttons (blue download, red delete). firebase.js: Initializes Firebase and exports Firestore instance.
+BidsList.css: CSS for styling the bid list and buttons (blue download, red delete).

+firebase.js: Initializes Firebase and exports Firestore instance.